a-rosenberg/cookbook/recipes/lentil-bolognese.md

 reduce to a simmer and
 allow to cook for 35-45 minutes until the lentils have absorbed much of the water and are abundantly tender.
 This is a good time to check the seasoning.
-3. Remove half the sauce to a blender or food processor and blitz to a rough paste.
+3. Remove half the sauce to a blender or food processor and blitz to a rough paste or smooth depending on preference.
 Add this back to the pot along with butter and the balsamic vinegar.
 4. Serve over noodles with a few cracks of fresh pepper and some chopped parsley or parmesan.